ArnaudBrousseau/x61.fr/data/notes/creating-a-browser-language.md

     make[1]: *** [clang/.makeall] Error 2
     make: *** [all] Error 1

 So, fuckit.
 Another dead end.
 I'm suspecting all revisions from clang, llvm and other projects aren't tested together that often.
 I think something to try next would be checking out release-tagged revisions instead of the latest master from each project.
 WHY THE HELL DON'T THEY HAVE SUBMODULES?
 That drives me nuts.

+### On Ubuntu
 Solution for me was to install things from a Ubuntu VM.
 Package management is saner, and installing llvm is a piece of cake:

     sudo apt-get install llvm

 All done!
 Just check that the output of `llvm --version` gives you 3.0 and you're good to go.

+### Back to OSX
-Then I tried what's on the [release page](http://llvm.org/releases/download.html)

-On macOSX 3.3 didn't work with my version
+Back to OSX.
+I tried what's on the [release page](http://llvm.org/releases/download.html), where they have precompiled binaries for OSX.
+On my version of OSX (10.7.5), LLVM 3.3 didn't work properly.
-Building the 3.0 tools worked properly with what's in https://github.com/bukzor/hackathon2013.7:macosx
+Building the 3.0 tools worked properly with what's in https://github.com/bukzor/hackathon2013.7 (check out the `macosx branch`).

-# Goals 2.0
+## Goals 2.0
 _End goal: Do hypercube animation by writing a `<script src="hyper.ks" type="application/kaleidoscope">...</script>`_

 Sub-goals: